 If you’re looking for options to pay off card debt but you have poor credit, your options might include transferring the balance to a secured credit card.
-Here’s what you need to know in order to make the right choice.
+Here’s what you need to know about balance transfer cards for bad credit.

-Balance transfer offers can help you save money while paying off credit card debt if you’re able to lock in a lower rate for an extended period of time.
+Balance transfer offers can make paying off credit card debt less expensive if you’re able to lock in a lower APR for an extended period of time.

-There’s just one little wrinkle: the best balance transfer promotions are often reserved for people with good to excellent credit.
-There is good news, however.
-Balance transfers for bad credit do exist, and these tips can help you find the best terms for transferring a balance if you have less than perfect credit.
+There’s just one little wrinkle: The best balance transfer cards are often reserved for people with good to excellent credit.
+That doesn’t mean you’re shut out of transferring a balance if you have bad credit.
+But you may have to work a little harder to find the right card option.
+These tips can help you find the best terms for transferring a balance if you have less than perfect credit.

-5 tips for doing a balance transfer with bad credit
+Can you get approved for a balance transfer with bad credit?

 “Getting a balance transfer with bad credit is difficult but not impossible,” says Leslie H. Tayne, a consumer debt attorney and founder of Tayne Law Group.
 “However, it will be incredibly difficult to qualify for the most competitive 0% APR options.”